dannyverdel/portfolio/README.md

 <details>
   <summary>C</summary>
   - I have completed the 'Learning C course' and can now continue to the 'Advanced C programming' course.
 But before that i will first look for a easy C challenge to test my skills.
   - I found a great challenge.
 I had to read a file and display the amount of lines in the file.
-I succesfully completed this challenge and will now move on to the 'Advanced C programming' course.
-I also have a challenge in mind which i will make next time.
+I succesfully completed this challenge and started the 'Advanced C Programming' course.
 </details>